VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-17
+    Import & Use expo-random and expo-crypto to generate and hash for Apple sign-in npx expo install expo-crypto

 ### 04-16
     Option to sign in with apple to meet apple's requirements.
     Install expo dependencies: